-Cancer remains Singapore’s biggest killer, as a recent report by the National Registry of Diseases Office showed.
+Cancer remains Singapore’s biggest killer, according to a recent report by the National Registry of Diseases Office.
 From 2008 to 2012, 29.5% of all deaths in Singapore are cancer-related.
-This is especially worrying because, according to the Singapore Cancer Society, 37 people are diagnosed with cancer every day in Singapore.
-But what many don’t realize is that, according to a prior study released last year, cancer survival rates were also increasing.

-This 2015 study suggested that the increasing survival rates are partially due to people detecting cancers earlier, while advances in treatments and medicine have also helped to inhibit cancerous cell growth.
-So while we can take heart that a cancer diagnosis may not be a death sentence, higher survivability also can mean much higher costs.
+The 2015 study suggested that the increasing survival rates are partially due to people detecting cancers earlier, while advances in treatments and medicine have also helped to inhibit cancerous cell growth.
+While we can take heart that a cancer diagnosis may not be a death sentence, higher survivability also can mean much higher costs.

 In addition, you should probably get term life or whole life policy with a critical illness component.
 This allows you to get a payout when you are diagnosed with any of the critical illnesses covered, including cancer.
 However, do read the contracts or materials provided in detail to be fully aware of the stages and definition of the illnesses covered as well as the payouts provided upon diagnosis.

-Why should I pay more for critical illness coverage if I already have hospitalisation insurance?
+Why pay more for critical illness coverage if I already have hospitalisation insurance?

-The main difference between hospitalisation insurance and CI coverage is how your coverage works.
+The main difference between hospitalisation insurance and critical illness coverage is how your coverage works.
 With hospitalisation insurance plans, you get to claim for your hospitalisation fees but that’s as far as coverage goes.
 What the hospital doesn’t charge you, you can’t claim.
-With CI coverage, you can claim the amount assured (again, the exact amount depends on what stage your illness is at) as soon as you’re diagnosed.
+With critical illness coverage, you can claim the amount assured (again, the exact amount depends on what stage your illness is at) as soon as you’re diagnosed.
 This is given to you as a lump sum payout, which means you can use it at your own discretion.

 CI coverage therefore gives you more leeway on how you want to use the lump sum payout – you can use it for supplementary medical expenses, post-surgery treatments, or just for your daily living expenses of you and your family while you take time off work.